codewithnaman/Java-8-Features/README.md

 In section Feature - 1 Lambada Expression.
 In This section we will create our own Functional Interface and Use it.

 To Understand this we will take an example; In this example we will measure time took by a method for execution.
-Let's create first write in traditional way then we will convert it to functional programming way.
+Let's create first in traditional way then we will convert it to functional programming way.

 Let's first create a functional interface which have at most one method.
 ```java